Indomania: Science

 Despite anti-Indian sentiment in Pakistan, the Pakistani newspaper The Nation published a report on 7 November 2013, heading "Don't hate, appreciate", in which they praised India's Mars Mission; the report further noted, "Wars were fought, and martyrs were born.
 But, it's over.
 We are not in the race anymore.
 One of us has been to the moon, and now has their eyes set on Mars to become the first Asian country to reach the milestone."

 In response to the mission, the South China Morning Post regarded India as "full of vigour and vitality, boasts obvious advantages and development potential."

 By country

 In 2007, a poll conducted by GlobeScan for BBC World Service reported that the strongest pro-India sentiments were found in Indonesia, with 72% expressing a favourable view.

 India shares strong cultural, linguistic and historic bonds with Bangladesh.
 India supported Bangladesh's independence struggle in 1971, and Bangladeshi opinion is generally favourable to India.
-In 2014, a Pew Research Center survey found that Israelis and Russians are the most pro-Indian sentiments worldwide, with 90% and 85% respectively expressing a favourable view of India.
+In 2014, a Pew Research Center survey found that Israelis were the most pro-Indian sentiments worldwide, with 90% expressing a favourable view of India.

-Media

 Gallup Poll 2016

 As per Gallup's survey for Americans' favorite countries, India was polled as the sixth most favorable nation, with 75% having a positive view and 18% negative.